m1l4n54v1c/event-store/readme.md

 The simplest possible API and in-memory implementation of an Event Store.
 The API supports basics of [DCB (Dynamic Consistency Boundary) concept](https://www.youtube.com/watch?v=IgigmuHHchI).

+If you are already familiar with DCB concepts, you might want to check out the [sample](sample-faculty/readme.md) right away.
+Otherwise, continue reading to get yourself familiar with the concepts.

 Although simple, the Event Store API contains enough concepts to cover basic functionalities of an Event Store.
 It contains two operations: